 - Include a checklist of the submission requirements

-- Make instructions easy to find by making them available in Canvas on the assignment submission page (if using)
+- If using Canvas, make instructions easy to find by making them available on the assignment submission page

 - If the instructions are too long, put them on a separate document and link to it